MeJI3a/Supply-Chain-Optimization-Advance-Project/README.md

 ---

 ### 3. **Data Analysis and Visualization**
-   The project utilized Python and visualization libraries (Matplotlib, Seaborn, Plotly, and Dash) to analyze and visualize the data.
+   The project utilized Python and visualization libraries (Matplotlib, Seaborn) to analyze and visualize the data.

    - **Jupyter Notebooks:**
      - **`Data Extraction and Optimization Analysis.ipynb`**: Detailed exploratory analysis of cleaned data.